 Increasing the Effectiveness of Cancer Therapy

-The discovery that oncogenic mutations drive specific cancer lineages promised to revolutionize cancer therapy.
-The thinking went like this: If you can develop a therapy that targets a driver oncogene or a component of its effector pathway, then you can stop a growing tumor in its tracks.
+As far back as the early 1980s, the discovery that oncogenic mutations drive specific cancer lineages promised to revolutionize cancer therapy.
+The thinking was that if you could develop a therapy that targets a driver oncogene or a component of its effector pathway, then you could stop a growing tumor in its tracks.